LA, The City of Angels, La La Land – whatever you call it, Los Angeles is the place to be.

 You can also visit the Griffith Observatory, which hosts an array of stargazing and other astronomical events throughout the year.

 Nearby, you can also find Runyon Canyon Park.
 With over 160 acres of nature to explore, this area is renowned for its unmatched hiking trails and sweeping views of the city.
-There’s even an off-leash dog park for any expats travelling with pets.
+There’s even an off-leash dog park for any expats relocating with their pets.

 4. Beverly Hills